-Next, we present the computational experiment, which is divided into two parts.
-The first part compares our approach with the heuristics proposed in \cite{aledo2018approaching}, while the second part involves solving a set of selected instances using our models under different parameter configurations, which will be described in detail later in this section.\footnote{All instances used in this study can be downloaded from the following repository: \url{https://github.com/juande-jaime-alcantara/Optimizing-Weak-Orders-via-MILP.git}.}
+We now present the computational experiments conducted to evaluate the proposed exact formulation for the {\rm OBOP} and the constrained variants introduced in the previous sections.
+The experiments are divided into two parts.
+First, we compare our exact formulation for the {\rm OBOP} with the heuristic methods proposed in \cite{aledo2018approaching}.
+This comparison allows us to determine which of the previously reported heuristic solutions are in fact optimal and which can be improved.
+Second, we solve selected instances from PrefLib under different structural and fairness constraints, illustrating how the proposed framework can incorporate additional requirements.

-All tests were performed using the commercial IP solver \textit{Xpress Mosel} on a server equipped with an AMD Ryzen~9~7950X processor (3.4~GHz, 16~cores and 32~threads) and 4\,$\times$\,48~GB of DDR5 RAM (196~GB in total).
-The system is configured to allow up to 16 single-threaded tasks to run concurrently, each with approximately 16~GB of allocated memory, and relies on 2\,$\times$\,2~TB Western Digital Black SN770 NVMe SSDs in RAID~1 to ensure data reliability during execution.
-In our experiments, each Mosel instance was assigned 4 computational threads, and we executed 4 jobs in parallel, a configuration that balanced solver performance with controlled resource usage across the benchmark set.
+The instances used in this study are derived from data obtained from the PrefLib\footnote{\url{http://www.preflib.org/}} library and the MovieLens\footnote{\url{https://grouplens.org/datasets/movielens/}} dataset, and can be downloaded from the following repository.\footnote{\url{https://doi.org/10.5281/zenodo.18799994}.} All tests were performed using the commercial IP solver \textit{Xpress Mosel} on a server equipped with an AMD Ryzen~9~7950X processor (3.4~GHz, 16~cores and 32~threads) and 4\,$\times$\,48~GB of DDR5 RAM (196~GB in total).
+In our experiments, each Mosel instance was assigned 4 computational threads, and 4 jobs were executed in parallel.
+This configuration balanced solver performance with controlled resource usage across the benchmark set.